We advise. You decide.

-Our team of Academic Advisors are here to assist you with the course planning process.
+Our team of Academic Advisors are here to assist you with the course planning process to students who have already been accepted into an academic program.

 Academic Advising is a collaborative relationship between a student and an advisor.
 As a team, the advisor works with you to create a strategic educational plan.